What to do on La Graciosa: beaches, hikes, and ferry travel

 - Cruceta House: Located on a quiet street in Caleta de Sebo, here’s a large, bright apartment.
 Plus, it’s well equipped: terrace, kitchen with all the essentials.
 It’s a great value-for-money base—don’t miss it!

-There, you take the time to discover, slow down and appreciate the raw landscapes, without any development: just golden sand, beaches, white houses, unpaved roads, mountains and volcanoes.
+On La Graciosa, you naturally slow down and take time to appreciate the island’s raw, largely undeveloped landscapes: just golden sand, beaches, white houses, unpaved roads, mountains and volcanoes.
 I could go on, but I’ll stop here.
 One last tip for the road: don’t hesitate to check out our article on the budget to plan for a trip to Lanzarote.

 Written by Laura CALLES